Pfc. Daniel Joseph Courtney

 sent to Marianas and flown by Air Transport to

 of San Francisco and hospitalized.
 From

 there, he was sent to Galesburg, Illinois, and

 Dannie returned to Janesville and married Mary M. Schumacher.
 With his wife, raised a family of seven children.
 One son, Donnie, drowned in 1962.
-After he returned to Janesville, Dannie worked at the General Motors manufacturing plant in Janesville.
+To support his family, Dannie worked at the General Motors manufacturing plant in Janesville.